-Behavioral traps and innovation: What innovators can learn from investors’ failures has been added to your bookmarks.
+Behavioral traps and innovation: What innovators can learn from investors’ failures has been saved

 The field of behavioral finance has identified persistent biases that affect investment decisions.
 Similarly, the pursuit of innovation entails a future orientation, uncertainty, and tensions between the long- and short-term—shared traits that suggest lessons learned from the former can inform the latter.